pananton/busrpc-spec/docs/style.md

 ## Documenting

 Busrpc API should follow code as documentation principle, which implies that *proto* files should contain appropriate comments and [documentation commands](./busrpc.md#documentation-commands).

-* Each class description file *class.proto* should start with a comment describing the class
-* Each method description file *method.proto* should start with a comment describing the method
-* Each service description file *service.proto* should start with a comment describing the service
+Busrpc development tool [`validate`]() command issues a warning if any rule in this section is violated.

+* Documentation comment should appear **right before** the entity to which it relates
-* Each busrpc structure or enumeration (apart from self-describing `Params`, `Retval`, etc.) should be accompanied by a descriptive comment placed right before it
+* Every busrpc structure or enumeration (apart from predefined structures, which are self-describing) should be documented with a comment describing it
-* Each structure field or enumeration constant should be accompanied by a descriptive comment placed right before it
+* Every structure field or enumeration constant should be documented
+* Every class/method/service descriptor (`ClassDesc`, `MethodDesc` or `ServiceDesc`) should be documented with a comment describing class/method/service
-* For each service method, service description file *service.proto* should have a comment right before corresponding `import` statement describing whether method is implemented, invoked or both by the service (see `\impl` and `\invk` [documentation commands](./busrpc.md#documentation-commands))
+* Every `import` statement for a method description file *method.proto* found in the service description file *service.proto* should be documented; documentation comment should contain information whether method is implemented or invoked by the service (see [service documentation commands](./busrpc.md#service-documentation-commands))

-If some of the specified comments are missing, busrpc development tool will issue a warning when checking API for conformance.